Bangladesh halts visa-on-arrival for Chinese nationals

 A number of countries have temporarily stopped issuing visas to Chinese nationals after the coronavirus outbreak.

-India on Sunday temporarily suspended e-visa facility for Chinese travellers and foreigners residing in China in view of the virulent coronavirus that has killed more than 300 people, infected 14,562 others and spread to 25 countries, including India, the US and the UK.
+India on Sunday temporarily suspended e-visa facility for Chinese travellers and foreigners residing in China in view of the virulent coronavirus that has killed 361 people, infected 17,205 others and spread to 25 countries, including India, the US and the UK.

-Singapore has stopped issuing all types of visas to Chinese travellers, while Vietnam has halted tourist visas.